mcass19/p2p-node-handshake/NOTES.md

 # Project Notes

-Lets record here all the relevant decisions for this project.
-This document is intended to change over time.
+Lets record here all the relevant decisions and information for this project.

 ### Structure

-The current project structure favours the placement of reusable elements as part of the `lib.rs` crate, while leaving the `main.rs` just for the application code.

 ```bash
 .